skyelynwaddell/godot-ios-plugin/README.md

 ./build.sh ios release
 >>> Then rename /ios to release
 ```

-Once you have compiled or download the release you should end up with a folder called godot_ios_plugin.
-Next is to setup Godot!
+You will end up with `/Bin/ios/debug` and `/Bin/ios/release` if done correctly.

 ## Setting up Godot
-Create a `bin` folder in the root of your project.
+Create a `bin` folder in the root of your godot 4.2 project.

-From the release folder, or repo you cloned drag the following 3 files/folders into your Godot project's `bin` folder
+From the repo you cloned drag the following 3 files/folders into your Godot project's `bin` folder
 ```
 godot_ios_plugin.gdextension
 /release